 "There is conflict blossoming at the heart of culture, a conflict convened around the property rights that subsist in materials stored in public archives"

-In the archive, and surrounded by relevant materials we had a really vibrant discussion around future access to art and art archives, futures embedded in the past, and more general issues of access and redistribution of knowledge.
-My contribution was informed by working with Intermediae on the Procesos de Archivo project, in making Museum Futures and Screen Tests.
+In the archive at Tate Britain, surrounded by relevant materials we had a series of presentations and really vibrant discussions around future access to art and art archives, futures embedded in the past, and more general issues of access and redistribution of knowledge.

 Other contributors included: